Using Team City with Xamarin

 Installing TeamCity – The installation of TeamCity is not covered in this guide.
 This guide assumes that TeamCity is installed and running under a user account.
 Instructions on installing TeamCity can be found in the TeamCity 8 documentation by JetBrains.

 Preparing the Build Server – This step involves installing the necessary software, tools, and certificates required to build mobile applications and prepare them for distribution.

 Creating A Build Script – This step is not strictly necessary, but a build script is a useful aid to building applications unattended.
 Using a build script will help with troubleshooting build issues that may arise and provides a consistent, repeatable way to create the binaries for distribution, even if continuous integration is not practiced.

 Creating A TeamCity Project – Once the previous three steps are completed, we must create a TeamCity project that will contain all of the meta-data necessary to retrieve the source code, compile the projects, and submit the tests to Xamarin Test Cloud.

-Experience with Xamarin Test Cloud is required.
+Experience with App Center Test is required.

 Familiarity with TeamCity 8.1 is required.
 The installation of TeamCity is beyond the scope of this document.
 It is assumed that TeamCity is installed on OS X Mavericks and is running under a regular user account and not the root account.